bf2fc6cc711aee1a0c2a/kas-fleet-manager/test/performance/README.md

 - `ADMIN_API_HOST` - admin-api host (including `https://`, but excluding port number)

 ## optional parameter
-- `ADMIN_API_RUN_TIME` - duration of the test, if not provided - the test will run for one minute
+- `ADMIN_API_RUN_TIME` - duration of the test in minutes, if not provided - the test will run for one minute

 ## Running the tests